cristianastan2/AOES-CLIM670-CCPP-SCM-Quickstart/_episodes/03-Running-CCPP-SCM.md

 The case_config namelist expects the following parameters:

 * case_name
+>
 >Identifier for which dataset (initialization and forcing) to load.
-This string must correspond to a dataset included in the directory ccpp-scm/scm/data/processed_case_input/ (without the file extension).
+This string must correspond to a dataset included in the directory ccpp->scm/scm/data/processed_case_input/ (without the file extension).
 >

 * runtime
+>
 >Specify the model runtime in seconds (integer).
 This should correspond with the forcing dataset used.
-If a runtime is specified that is longer than the supplied forcing, the forcing is held constant at the last specified values.
+If a runtime is specified that is longer than the >supplied forcing, the forcing is held constant at the last specified values.
 >

 * thermo_forcing_typee
+>
 >An integer representing how forcing for temperature and moisture state vari- ables is applied (1 = total advective tendencies, 2 = horizontal advective ten- dencies with prescribed vertical motion, 3 = relaxation to observed profiles with vertical motion prescribed)
 >

 * mom_forcing_type
+>
 >An integer representing how forcing for horizontal momentum state variables is applied (1 = total advective tendencies; not implemented yet, 2 = hori- zontal advective tendencies with prescribed vertical motion, 3 = relaxation to observed profiles with vertical motion prescribed)
 >